 They are most active at night, leaving their harbourage areas to find food and water.

 An effective cockroach program depends on diligent sanitation to eliminate excess food, water and harbourage areas.
 The use of gel baits and dust are the most effect means of control.
 Glue traps are helpful, but are seen more as monitoring devices than a control tactic.
-A thorough vacuuming of harbourage areas is also beneficial in neutralizing cockroach populations.
+A thorough vacuuming of harbourage areas is also beneficial in neutralizing cockroach populations by destroying german cockroach eggs.
+As you recall from the cockroach facts section, German cockroaches lay eggs aggressively and require aggressive treatment to get rid of.